rallensnider/ludus/README.md

 * Kind of a big spaghetti-mess of code right now.
 * Very much a work in progress.
+* Old stuff was tucked away in the `OLD` directory.
 * Admittedly kind of cheeky.
 * Currently implementing in React for the sake of a deep dive into learning React.
 * Looking ahead to getting a playable demo into players’ hands.